-Starting a business can seem complicated and esoteric, but it doesn’t have to be.
-If you just want some simple answers to the question of “What do I need to start a business,” look no further — we’ve got you covered.
+You’ve got an idea — starting your own business.
+We’ve got the step-by-step plan to get you there.
+Beginning a business can seem complicated and overwhelming, but it doesn’t have to be.
+If you want some quick answers to the question of “What do I need to start a business?” look no further.

 Choose a Business Name